Antitrust Division 2014 Criminal Enforcement Update

 Former Project Manager Convicted for Role in Conspiracy Schemes Involving Two EPA Superfund Sites in New Jersey

 The Division’s ongoing automobile parts investigation has yielded unprecedented results.
 On September 26, 2013, the Division undertook the largest simultaneous enforcement action in its history, bringing charges against nine companies, which agreed to the imposition of a total of more than $740 million in fines, and two individuals.
 Recently, the investigation also yielded the fourth-largest criminal antitrust fine ever imposed—a $425 million fine against Bridgestone Corporation.

 Companies and parts charged on September 26, 2013.
-Click the image to view a larger version.
+Click the image to view a larger, accessible version.

 To date, the investigation has resulted in charges against 26 companies and 29 individuals and more than $2 billion in criminal fines for participation in conspiracies to fix prices of and rig bids on automobile parts, including safety systems such as seat belts, air bags, steering wheels, and antilock brake systems, and critical parts such as antivibration rubber, instrument panel clusters, starter motors, and wire harnesses.
 Twenty-three of the individuals have pleaded guilty or agreed to plead guilty and have agreed to serve prison sentences ranging from a year and a day to two years.
 The Division continues to cooperate on this investigation with its counterparts in Japan, South Korea, the EC, and Canada, among others.

 View auto parts investigation press releases and case filings.